-Existing topography is relatively flat.
-USDA soil data accessed on December 10, 2024 indicates that soils on the site consist entirely of Westville silt loam (2-6% slopes).
+USDA soil data accessed on September 20, 2024 indicates that soils on the site consist predominantly of Westville silt loam (2-6% slopes).
 This soil is a relatively well-draining silt.
+There are a few other soil classifications throughout the MMHI campus, all of which are nonhydric and relatively well-draining.
 There are no issues regarding groundwater on the proposed site.